BenjaminWegener/transformer-tfjs/README.md

-# transformer-tfjs
+# linformer-tfjs
-implementation of transformers in tensorflow.js
+implementation of linformer (https://arxiv.org/abs/2006.04768) in tensorflow.js for text generation with

-testing webgpu
+	- causal training
+	- linear attention